bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-10-17-nosferatu.md

-<![endif]-->

 _+ intro by Silent Film Curator Bryony Dixon and live piano accompaniment.
 (Sunday 13 November only)_

 In this loose adaptation of Bram Stoker’s _Dracula_, the film’s antagonist, Count Orlock (Schreck), is a deviation from the seductive vampire, skulking around his castle like a rat.
 FW Murnau’s masterpiece may be a hundred years old, but it has lost none of its bite, with stunning imagery and a performance whose influence over horror cinema is arguably greater than any other of its time.
 **Anna Bogutskaya**

 The question of how _Nosferatu_ came to be made is still something of a mystery.
 Virtually the only film produced by Prana-Film – a financial sinking ship whose owners were subsequently taken to court for copyright violations by Bram Stoker’s widow, despite having changed most of the characters’ names – the project owed much to the enigmatic figure of Albin Grau, who signed for the decor and costumes but also seems to have been the driving force behind the production, both financially and artistically.
 Very little is known about Grau, though an article by Enno Patalas depicts him variously as a student of eastern philosophy, a freemason and master of the ‘pansophic lodge of the light-seekers’ in Berlin, a fan of Aleister Crowley, a friend of novelist-painter Alfred Kubin and the author of a pamphlet about the use of colour in décor and lighting in black-and-white films.
 More predictable collaborators were film industry professionals screenwriter Henrik Galeen (who co-wrote _The Golem_) and director of photography Fritz Arno Wagner, one of the three top cameramen at Ufa.

-Germany in 1921-2 was recovering from the bloodletting of World War I.
-The spectres that haunted the new republic included the Spartacist uprisings in Berlin and Munich, based on the Soviet model and bloodily suppressed, raging inflation that bled the economy like an internal haemorrhage, and an army of horribly disfigured war cripples.
+Germany in 1921-2 was recovering from the bloodletting of World War I.  The spectres that haunted the new republic included the Spartacist uprisings in Berlin and Munich, based on the Soviet model and bloodily suppressed, raging inflation that bled the economy like an internal haemorrhage, and an army of horribly disfigured war cripples.
 But it was another memorable event that left its echo in _Nosferatu_: in the winter of 1919-20 a Spanish flu epidemic and famine hit Germany, ravaging the country and reportedly killing more civilians than the Great War itself.
 So the cholera, whose origins _Nosferatu_ is supposed to record, is doubled by several successive disasters befalling a defeated Germany, during which public opinion only too readily blamed the victors of Versailles for not coming to the country’s aid.
 Instead, the French, adding insult and humiliation to injury and penury, insisted on the prompt payment of war reparations and annexed the Rhineland, setting off a chain of events that gave the nationalist right its first electoral successes among the working class.

 Most cultural-studies approaches to _Nosferatu_ (or indeed to Stoker’s _Dracula_) have little trouble relating the myth of the vampire to a historically new and politically troubling awareness of female sexuality.
 The somnambulist Mina and her friend Lucy have been compared to the hysterical females treated by Charcot in Paris at the Salpêtrière, where they were photographed by Albert Londe, thanks to his newly developed chronophotographic camera, while two young doctors from Germany and Austria, Josef Breuer and Sigmund Freud, looked on.
 (Stoker has van Helsing support his diagnosis of Lucy’s symptoms with a pointed reference to having studied in Paris under Charcot.)